ransome1/sleek/README.md

 3. Install dependencies `yarn install --production`
 4. Build sleek `yarn build:windows` or `yarn build:linux` or `yarn build:macos`

-### sleeks Roadmap 2021
+### sleeks state of development
-A prioritized backlog for new features and known issues can be found on <a href="https://github.com/ransome1/sleek/projects/2">sleeks' roadmap for 2021</a>.
+A prioritized backlog of new features and known issues can be found <a href="https://github.com/ransome1/sleek/projects/2">here</a>.

 ### Features
 * An existing todo.txt file can be used or a new one can be created